cose-wg/draft-ietf-cose-merkle-tree-proofs/draft-ietf-cose-merkle-tree-proofs.md

 ### New Entries to the COSE Header Parameters Registry

 This document requests IANA to add new values to the 'COSE Header Parameters' registries in the 'Integer values from 256 to 65535' range with 'Specification Required' Registration Procedure.
+This requests includes an earmarked label range from 350-399 and three specific labels elaborated on below.

 #### COSE Header Parameters